Essential Septic Tank Maintenance Tips Every Homeowner Must Know

 - Fix Leaks: Even small leaks from taps, toilets or pipes can cause excess water to enter your septic system, increasing the risk of overloading and freezing in colder months.
 Regularly inspect and repair any leaks to maintain proper water levels and improve overall efficiency.

-- Schedule Pumping: Arrange for a professional septic tank pumping in autumn to remove accumulated sludge and prevent buildup that could lead to backups or system failure.
+- Schedule Pumping: Arrange for professional septic tank pumping in autumn to remove accumulated sludge and prevent buildup that could lead to backups or system failure.
 A freshly pumped tank ensures optimal performance throughout winter.

 MyBuilder Tip: Use antifreeze designed specifically for septic systems to help prevent freezing in extreme conditions.